-What Is a User Agent String?
+What Is a User Agent String in Web Scraping?

 Think of a user agent string as your browser’s business card.
 Every time you visit a website, your browser introduces itself with a line of text that says “Hi, I’m Chrome running on Windows” or “I’m Safari on an iPhone.”
 This introduction happens behind the scenes in every single web request.